mfactory-osaka/ESPTimeCast/README.md

 👉 Join the ESPTimeCast Community on Reddit: [r/ESPTimeCast](https://www.reddit.com/r/ESPTimeCast/) &nbsp;
 &nbsp;
+## 🤝 Contributing
+ESPTimeCast is a personal project, and to keep the codebase simple and focused, I’m not accepting pull requests.
+However, **forks, custom additions, and experiments are always welcome**.
+Feel free to build on it in your own fork ;) &nbsp;
+&nbsp;
 ## ❤️ Support this project
 ESPTimeCast is an open-source passion project that blends art, engineering, and design.
 If you enjoy it, you can help keep the project growing - even something as simple as leaving a ⭐ on GitHub goes a long way.